suren-m/tfw/ansible/Readme.md

 #### Ansible only runs on linux, so this guide also assumes the reader is somewhat familiar with linux based environments.

-#### Please note that this is not a lab guide as this is a more advanced section.
+#### Please note that this is not a lab guide as this is a more advanced section compared to terraform labs.
 #### Please refer to official Ansible and Msft docs for upto date guides, as the items here are prone to change.

 ---